derekcarlos/derekcarlos.github.io/_posts/2024/02/2024-02-26-increase-jms-adapter-max-capacity.md

 11. Activate changes made in the session
 12. Restart managed servers

-Make sure to check if the exact error is encountered in your case.
+>Make sure to check if the exact error is encountered in your case.
 Take note of the existing configuration prior to updating them.
+{: .prompt-warning }